SharmiliVN/Ticket-manager/README.md

 - Enjoy a polished **Corporate Blue UI** for professional presentation
 - Access a fully deployed cloud version of the app

-This project demonstrates the ability to independently design, build, integrate, deploy, and document a complete product.
+This project demonstrates the ability to independently design, build, integrate and document a complete product.

 ---